Skip to content

 Why are we still in school when others aren’t?

-• Compact Geographic Footprint – Rural school districts have much greater geographic area than Ankeny, meaning their buses travel many more miles.
-We may fill one or more buses in a single subdivision, where a rural district may have to drive miles to fill one bus.
+• Compact Geographic Footprint – Rural school districts have a much greater geographic area than Ankeny, meaning their buses travel many more miles.
+We may fill one or more buses in a single subdivision, whereas a rural district may have to drive miles to fill one bus.

 • Stability of Routes – Additionally, most of the streets and roads in the Ankeny district are level and flat, unlike districts where the terrain has more hills.

-• Snow Ordinances – Because the vast majority of the school district is in town, the city snow ordinance results in most routes being cleared more quickly than in a rural district.
+• Snow Ordinances – Because most of the school district is in town, the city snow ordinance results in most routes being cleared more quickly than in a rural district.

-• Different Bus Schedules – Due to differences in the start and end time of school for various districts, different bus schedules apply.
-Ankeny Schools run “double routes,” or, the buses take elementary students home and then the same buses are used to take secondary students home.
-This results in a staggered schedule that may be different than other districts and require the district to dismiss earlier than others to ensure buses are back and students are delivered home prior to a storm.
+• Different Bus Schedules – Different bus schedules apply due to differences in the start and end times of school for various districts.
+Ankeny Schools run “double routes,” or the buses take elementary students home, and then the same buses are used to take secondary students home.
+This results in a staggered schedule that may be different than other districts and requires the district to dismiss earlier than others to ensure buses are back and students are delivered home before a storm.